-You can only be evicted if your landlord can prove a legal reason to evict you.
+You can only be evicted if your landlord can prove a legal reason for eviction in court.

-You can be evicted more easily if you have a:
+New tenants can sometimes be evicted more easily.
+Read this advice instead if you have an:

 The eviction process

-The council or housing association start court action - also called 'possession proceedings'
+Court action starts - also called 'possession proceedings'

-Bailiffs can evict you if the court has ordered this
+Bailiffs can carry out an eviction if the court orders this

-You won't always be evicted.
+You will not always be evicted.
 The process takes time and there are things you can do at each stage to try and keep your home.